 Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Have you ever noticed that there are hardly any male babysitters?
 Part of that is because men are less likely to be interested in the job overall (especially teenage boys.)
-But many parents also have a stigma and feel it's unsafe to leave their child with a man compared to a woman.
+But many parents also have concerns and feel it's unsafe to leave their child with a man compared to a woman.

 In this article, we'll discuss the stigma that male babysitters face, what stereotypes might contribute, and some of the statistics surrounding it.